aeforste/The-Covenant-of-Rage/rules/travel.md

 ## Resources

 Rations are a crucial resource.
 1 day's rations costs 5sp (0.5gp), and you can only hold 3 days of food in your pack.

+To transport more rations or any significant volume of treasure, [mounts and vehicles](https://www.5esrd.com/equipment/mounts-and-vehicles/) are required.